In part 3 we cover the UPS systems specifications

 These UPS's work in a similar way to an off-line UPS but have superior spike protection than an off-line system.
 They have a wider tolerance to voltage variations due to a voltage trimming transformer or similar.
 This increases the incoming AC mains voltage when it is low and decreases the incoming AC mains voltage when it is high and prevents the UPS switching to battery power and draining the batteries needlessly.
 During a mains failure, or if the incoming mains is outside operating limited the inverter starts up and provides power as described in an offline system.
 The output waveform on a line interactive UPS is normally a sine wave output.

-Should you feel lost, stuck, unsure or you know exactly what you need; please send an enquiry or Contact Us Now and we can take you through everything and put your mind to ease.
+Should you feel lost, stuck, or unsure or you know exactly what you need; please send an enquiry or Contact Us Now and we can take you through everything and put your mind to ease.